blackcodherbootcamp/guidelines/trainingbreakdown/html-css/lesson-plan/README.md

 ## Session 3

+During this session students will be introduced to the basics of CSS

+### What is CSS

+* How it works
+* Commenting in HTML & CSS

+### CSS 101

+* Different ways to add styling
+* Inline styling
+* External stylesheets
+* What does cascading mean in CSS?
+* CSS selectors
+  * IDs
+  * Class
-* Responsive web design
+  * Type
+* Grouping selectors
+* Descendant combinators
+* Child combinators
+* Sibling combinators
+* Other selector types

 ### Session 3 classroom tasks

-* Responsive web design quiz
+* External stylesheet

+### Reading material

+ * Colour theory???

 ---

 ## Session 4

+During this session students will be introduced to the basics of CSS

+* Specificity
+* Responsive web design
+* Bootstrap
+* CSS Flexbox
+* CSS Grids

 ### Session 4 classroom tasks

+* Responsive web design quiz

 ### Session 4 homework

-* Continuing with portfolio website
+* Continuing with portfolio website and start their Bookshop

 ---

 ## Session 5

+Students will begin work on their Bookshop

 ### Session 5 classroom tasks

 ---

 ## Session 6

+Students will begin work on their Portfolio

 ### Session 6 classroom tasks